What is scleroderma?

-- Rheumatologists, who treat diseases of the bones, joints, and muscles.
+- Cardiologists, who specialize in treating diseases of the heart and blood vessels.

-- Orthopaedists, who who treat and perform surgery for bone and joint diseases.
+- Orthopaedists, who treat and perform surgery for bone and joint diseases or injuries.

 Living with scleroderma

-- Avoid strong soaps, cleaners, and chemicals.
-Wear rubber gloves if you have to use those products.
+- Avoid harsh soaps and household cleaners.
+Wear rubber gloves if you use such products.

 - Exercise regularly.